 An inmate is defined as any person residing in an institution for the purpose of receiving inpatient care, whether he/she is committed to the institution, or there on a voluntary basis.

-- State, city, county, or private jails or correction facilities;
+- State, city, county, or private jails or correction facilities (including if he/she is being held involuntarily pending trial)

 - Similar institutions (not including general hospitals or infirmaries that qualify as public medical institutions) operated by the city, county, State, or Federal government.

-NOTE: Inmates of state, city, county or private jails and prisons are not eligible for medical benefits to be paid, but must have their MHN benefits suspended rather than closed when they become incarcerated.
-See 0840.020.00 Suspending Incarcerated Participants.
+Note: Inmates of state, city, county or private jails and prisons are not eligible for medical benefits to be paid, but must have their MHN benefits suspended rather than closed when they become incarcerated.
+See 0840.020.00 Suspending Incarcerated Participants, and Family (MAGI) MO HealthNet, 1885.040.00 Suspension of MAGI Benefits for Incarcerated Individuals.

-- Inmates who are admitted inpatient for 24 hours or more to a medical facility may be eligible for MO HealthNet benefits.
-The individual must meet all other eligibility factors for the specific program.
+- Inmates who are admitted inpatient for 24 hours or more to a medical facility.
 Eligibility is limited to the days the inmate is inpatient in the medical facility.
-See 0105.040.30 MO HealthNet Application for Inmates in Custody of Department of Corrections.
+See Family MO HealthNet (MAGI) policy for all MHN applications, 1802.010.80.15 MO HealthNet Applications for Incarcerated Individuals.

 - Individuals released to home confinement.